UTRGV-CSCI-4390-Genetics-Database/genetics-database-server/README.md

     **Windows PowerShell:** `$env:DATABASE_URL='postgres://<user>:<pass>@<host>/<db>'`

 2. To run the server, execute `cargo run` in this directory (or use `cargo run --release` instead for an optimized build).
-Once running, the web app can be accessed at http://localhost:3030/.
+Once running, the API will be available at http://localhost:3030/api.
 You can change the port by setting the `PORT` environment variable before running.